Durable Execution: The Architecture of AI Agents That Actually Finish the Job

 Step 3: Implement Deterministic Verification

-In our Agentic Loop, the "Verify" stage is as important as the "Act" stage.
+In our operating loop, the "Verify" stage is as important as the "Act" stage.
 A durable agent should not move to Step B until a deterministic check confirms Step A was completed correctly.
 For example, if an agent is updating an inventory system, it should verify the database record was changed before proceeding to notify the warehouse manager.
 This prevents "hallucinated progress" where the agent thinks it did the work but the underlying system never received the command.

 Practical Workflow Examples